Ganymede-Bio/website-docusaurus/docs/nodes/File/Input_File_Multi.md

 ### Node Description

-Retrieves files for processing by user-defined function and uploads result to Ganymede cloud storage.
+Retrieves file for processing by user-defined function and uploads result to Ganymede cloud storage.

 ### Node Attributes